Qu’Appelle River Watershed Updates

 Summary of watershed condition and operation plan

-• Most of the lakes in the Qu’Appelle system are currently at or near their targeted fall operating range.
+• Most of the lakes in the Qu’Appelle system are at or near their targeted summer operating range.

 Buffalo Pound Lake